 Snapir AUV is equipped with various MEMS sensors for DR evaluation in underwater environments.
 The Snapir, as shown in Fig. \ref{fig:auv}, is equipped with (a) iXblue Phins Subsea, which is a fibre-optic gyroscope-based, high-performance subsea INS~\cite{ixblue_phins_2023}, and (b) Teledyne RDI Work Horse navigator DVL~\cite{teledyne_dvl_2023} that achieve accurate velocity measurements with a standard deviation of 0.02 [m/s].
 The INS samples at 100 [Hz], while the DVL samples at 1 [Hz].

 Snapir AUV performs diverse maneuvers in underwater, each of a duration of 6.6 [min].
 All these missions vary in trajectory shape, depth, and speed as presented in Fig.~\ref{fig:traj_auv_train}.
-Our training set comprises of trajectories T1, T2, T3, T5, T6, T7, and T8, accounting for approximately 53.3 [min] of data.
-To evaluate performance in previously unseen scenarios, the test set utilizes trajectories T10, T12, and T13, totaling approximately 20 [min] of data.
-Moreover, the cumulative path lengths of the training and testing sets are $2000\,\mathrm{[m]}$ and $983\,\mathrm{[m]}$, respectively.
+The primary training set consists of trajectories T1, T2, T3, T5, T6, T7, and T8, comprising approximately 53.3~[min] of data.
+To evaluate generalization under previously unseen scenarios, the test set includes trajectories T10, T11, and T13, with a total duration of approximately 20~[min].
+The cumulative path lengths of the training and testing sets are $2000\,\mathrm{m}$ and $983\,\mathrm{m}$, respectively.
+In addition, two further cross-validations were conducted on the AUV dataset using alternative train--test splits.
+However, for clarity and conciseness, the quantitative analysis presented in this study is limited to the primary experimental setup only.
 The GT is provided by post-processing software Delph INS~\cite{ixblue_delph_2023} for INS-based subsea navigation.